376 REVIEWS

 The Arrest Process

 If accused of a fourth-degree sexual offense, the arrest process can be distressing.
 Knowing your rights, including the right to remain silent and the right to an attorney, is paramount.
-Our firm has guided many through this process, ensuring rights are protected.
+Police often try to get a statement or a "pretext call" from the accuser before charges are filed.
+Say nothing until you have counsel.

 The Court Process